MatiasManevi/wasm-rock-paper-scissors/README.md

 # wasm-rock-paper-scissors

-Proof of concept web game made with C++ and WebAssembly
+Proof of concept web game made with C++ and WebAssembly.
+It is deployed with Github Pages here: https://matiasmanevi.github.io/wasm-rock-paper-scissors/.

 ## Compiling C++ into Wasm